7+ Advanced Angular Interview Questions 2025: Change Detection, Signals & Zone.js

 });

-The candidates who impress me understand that standalone components aren't just about removing modules—they're about making Angular applications more modular, tree-shakable, and aligned with modern JavaScript patterns.
+Standalone components aren't just about removing modules—they're about making Angular applications more modular, tree-shakable, and aligned with modern JavaScript patterns.
 Combined with signals and zoneless change detection, they represent Angular's modernized architecture.

 Ready to ace your interview?